billwear/doc-workflow-tools/fork-processes.md

 MAAS is a powerful open-source tool that lets you create a data centre from bare-metal servers.
 You can discover, commission, deploy, and dynamically reconfigure a large network of individual units.
 MAAS converts your hardware investment into a cohesive, flexible, distributed data centre, with a minimum of time and effort.

+This is a second copy of this file to test diffing, etc.

 #### Four questions you might have:

 1. [What is MAAS?](#heading--what-is-maas)